Part of Virtual Conference Series Remember, Reflect, Recommit: Celebrating Women's Suffrage

 Inaugural Director, SNF Agora Institute & Professor, Department of Political Science, KSAS

 Han specializes in the study of organizing, movements, civic engagement, and democracy.
-Her newest book, Prisms of the People: Power and Organizing in 21st Century America, will be published in fall 2020.
+Her newest book, Prisms of the People: Power and Organizing in 21st Century America, will be published in summer 2021.

 Society of Black Alumni Presidential Professor, Professor of History, and a Professor at SNF Agora Institute

 Jones is a legal and cultural historian whose work examines how black Americans have shaped the story of American democracy.
 Her most recent book, Vanguard: How Black Women Broke Barriers, Won the Vote, and Insisted on Equality for All, was published in September.